qir-alliance/qir-spec/specification/under_development/profiles/Adaptive_Profile.md

 calls (**Bullet 5**) if a backend supports these features.
 This implies the
 following:

+- Variables of boolean type may be defined, even if the backend supports none of the optional extensions to the Adapative Profile.
+- Values of type `%Qubit*` and `%Result*` may only occur in function calls;
+  specifically, local variables of these types cannot be created regardless of which optional extensions are supported by the targeted backend.
+See also the subsequent paragraphs for more detail.
+- Variables of numeric data types may be defined if the backend supports the extension in **Bullet 5**.
+Such variables may be used in the supported [LLVM instructions](#classical-instructions) acting on that data type, or in function calls.
-- Call arguments can be constant values, `inttoptr` casts, `getelementptr` instructions that are inlined into a call instruction, or classical registers.
+- Call arguments can be constant values, classical variables, as well as `inttoptr` casts or `getelementptr` instructions that are inlined into a call instruction.
-- backends can have various numeric data types used in their instructions if they opt in to using the classical types specified in  **Bullet 5**.

 Constants of any type are permitted as part of a function call.
 What data types occur in the program hence depends on what QIS functions are used in addition to